When last week’s incredible drop in the unemployment rate was released, former GE head Jack Welch tweeted:

-With that tweet, a dispute erupted between Welch and the folks at Time Warner (Fortune, CNN, Money) who went out of their way to dispute Welch’s claim but went after him personally (On Tuesday, Fortune.com ran a story detailing “Welch’s record as a job destroyer”)
+With that tweet, a dispute erupted between Welch and the folks at Time Warner (Fortune, CNN, Money).
+The media giant went out of their way to dispute Welch’s claim And went after him personally (On Tuesday, Fortune.com ran a story detailing “Welch’s record as a job destroyer”)

-Welch resigned from Time Warner and wrote an Op-Ed in the WSJ explaining his problem with the unemployment numbers and criticizing the sometimes vicious attacks he has recieved since his tweet.
+Welch resigned from Time Warner (he was a contributor to Fortune) and wrote an Op-Ed in the WSJ explaining his problem with the unemployment numbers and criticizing the sometimes vicious attacks he has received since his tweet.

 Soviet Russia perhaps?
 Communist China?
 Nope, that would be the United States right now, when a person (like me, for instance) suggests that a certain government datum (like the September unemployment rate of 7.8%) doesn’t make sense.